AUSTRALIA: Witness Tree Project

 This is a co-requisite course.
 Students must plan and register for FD-1732 and HPSS-W732.
 Students will receive 3 studio credits and 3 liberal arts credits.

-Travel Cost: TBA (includes tuition, accommodation, field trips, local transportation, group dinners + some meals, museum entrances, health and travel insurance) – airfare not included.
+Estimated Travel Cost: $2,784 (includes tuition, accommodation, field trips, local transportation, group dinners + some meals, museum entrances, health and travel insurance) – airfare not included.